smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 1. Fund your Upkeep with ERC-677 LINK.
 See the [LINK token contracts](../../link-token-contracts/) page to determine where to acquire ERC-677 LINK.

-1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.
+1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Chainlink Automation App.

 For more details on time-based automation, click [here](../job-scheduler/).